MatthewNeufeld/Terminal-Based-Blackjack/README.md

 # Terminal-Based-Blackjack

-A simple terminal-based blackjack simulator with a dealer.
+A simple terminal-based blackjack simulator with a dealer using Python.

 # What I Learned